The basic structure of tatami is simple, comprising Toko (filling), omote (surface), and heri (border).

 Asa-biki / single hemp

-Chinese / double cotton
+Imported / double cotton

-Chinese / single cotton
+Imported / single cotton

 Effect of Igusa

 Igusa tatami increases the Indoor Environmental Quality (IEQ), which includes factors like: air quality, acoustics, and humidity.
 Tatami filters the air in a room, absorbing carbon dioxide, increasing the Indoor Air Quality (IAQ).
 The mats also act as insulation both for temperature and sound.
-The rush weave cover (omote) absorbs or expels moisture in the room when the seasons change.
+The rush weave surface (omote) absorbs or expels moisture in the room when the seasons change.
 This absorption regulates humidity and the temperature in the space.
 These qualities are essential to a relaxing, healthy living environment.

 Omote made in Japan